Maximal subgroups of a family of iterated monodromy groups: Maximal subgroups

 \section{Maximal subgroups}

-Recall that we write $G = \bp_s(\mathcal{O}_m)$.
-It follows from \cref{Proposition}{prop vir nil} below together with \cite[Proposition 2.21]{Fra20} that the group $G$ admits maximal subgroups of infinite index if and only if it admits a proper subgroup $H < G$ such that $HN = G$ for every non-trivial normal subgroup $N \trianglelefteq G$.
-A subgroup $H \leq G$ satisfying the above condition is called a \emph{prodense subgroup}.
-As seen below, we prove that $G$ does not admit any proper prodense subgroup, which proves \cref{Theorem}{thm main}.
+It follows from \cref{Proposition}{prop vir nil} below together with \cite[Proposition 2.21]{Fra20} that the group $\mathfrak{K(v)}$ admits maximal subgroups of infinite index if and only if it admits a proper subgroup $H < \mathfrak{K(v)}$ such that $HN = \mathfrak{K(v)}$ for every non-trivial normal subgroup $N \trianglelefteq \mathfrak{K(v)}$.
+A subgroup $H \leq \mathfrak{K(v)}$ satisfying the above condition is called a \emph{prodense subgroup}.
+As seen below, we prove that $\mathfrak{K(v)}$, for a constant word~$\mathfrak{v}$, does not admit any proper prodense subgroup, which proves \cref{Theorem}{thm main}.

-\begin{prop} The group $G$ is just non-(virtually nilpotent).
-Hence, maximal subgroups of proper quotients of $G$ are of finite index. \end{prop}
+\begin{prop} The group $\mathfrak{K(v)}$ is just non-(virtually nilpotent).
+Hence, maximal subgroups of proper quotients of $\mathfrak{K(v)}$ are of finite index. \end{prop}